TommyCooler/TommyCooler/README.md

 - **Education:** Studying Software Engineering at **FPT University**

 ## 🚀 Interests & Research
+I am currently pursuing my studies as a **Software Engineer** at **FPT University**, where I focus on designing, developing, and deploying software solutions that are efficient, scalable, and user-centric.
+My academic journey has equipped me with a strong foundation in programming, algorithms, system design, and software architecture.

+While my primary expertise lies in **Software Engineering**, I am deeply passionate about **Artificial Intelligence (AI)** and its transformative potential.
+I’m particularly interested in exploring how AI can be integrated into software systems to solve complex problems.
+Currently, I’m stepping into research, focusing on 🔍 **AI-driven Anomaly Detection methodologies**.

-I am passionate about technology, especially in the field of 🤖 **Artificial Intelligence (AI)**.
-Currently, I'm stepping into research, exploring 🔍 **AI-driven Anomaly Detection** methodologies.
-As a newcomer in AI research, I'm highly enthusiastic about learning, experimenting, and contributing new ideas to the community.
+As a newcomer to AI research, I’m highly enthusiastic about **learning, experimenting, and contributing new ideas** to the community.
+My goal is to bridge the gap between software engineering and AI by building intelligent systems that are both robust and innovative.

 ## 🌟 Skills & Learning
 - 💻 **Software Development:** Actively improving my programming and software engineering skills.